la2050/archive/_projects/2015/the-cyber-insecurity-initiative-of-the-los-angeles-health-care-security-systems-project.md

   School of Medicine, The LA Healthcare Coalition of the LA County EMS Agency are non-paid collaborators.
    Red-E (a private cyber consulting firm) will receive $10,000 for their role.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The total anticipated cost of the initiative is approximately $250,000 over three years.
-This figure includes an assumption that our data collection will have very robust participation from prospective respondents.
-COMMET will aggressively seek funding from other sources to fund the initiative beyond the first year.
-However, the first-year funding provided by LA2050 is essential to get the project started.
-Also, as an alternative, the data collected during the first year with LA2050 funding can still be extremely valuable even if it the number of respondents is lower than desired.
-In other words, the project would still be a success if follow-on funding were not secured.
-The estimate of $250,000 is based on our ideal end state interviewing other infrastructure as well as the general public.
-But we can still achieve a very worthwhile goal with one year of funding.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >- Principal Investigator – Peter Katona, MD – 10% of time, $20,000 for overall coordination.
-   Project Manager(s) – Nadia Ho – 50% of time, $35,000 for day to day supervision.
-   Surveyors (4) – to be hired - $20,000 ($5,000 each) to handle the person-to-person surveys
-   Statistical and IT Consultants – $5,000
-   Printing, materials and supplies, etc. – $4,000 Survey tools - $1,000
-   Red-E Consulting - $10,000 to provide the "hacker' perspective.
-   COMMET overhead - $5,000
 How do you plan to scale the success of your proposal?: >- Once we have data collected and analyzed from the five initial surveyed hospital groups in the pilot survey we will make appropriate changes and